-Students must submit the application prior to February 21, 2014 in order to be considered by the selection committee.
+Students must submit all application materials prior to January 20, 2020 in order to be considered by the selection committee.

 Participants will take Political Science 101, Introduction to American Politics, which emphasizes constitutional principles of the U.S. government.
 Students will investigate political procedures, electoral processes, and political institutions.
 Participants will also take Speech 102, Fundamentals of Public Speaking, in which they will learn how to organize, prepare, and deliver speeches in a variety of public forums.
 Combined, these courses provide 6 hours of college credit.